Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 The humans had offered a small cash reward to a Folctha citizen who was willing to join in what Blaczynski insisted were called their *‘reindeer games.’* The reference was impenetrable even for Regaari but the principle was simple: Hire a colonist, pay the colonist, give the colonist some simple instructions.
 Instructions like “Some Gaoians are going to try and capture you.
 Try not to let them.”

 Regaari hated to admit it, but whenever he got the chance to stalk and pounce on a human, he got the faintest flicker of understanding where the Hunters might be coming from.
 Deep in their DNA, Gaoians were ambush predators.
-Cubs played pounce because stalking and ambushing something was *fun*---stalking and ambushing something that was actually difficult to stalk and ambush was both fun and rewarding.
+Cubs played pounce because stalking and ambushing something was *fun* - stalking and ambushing something that was actually difficult to stalk and ambush was both fun and rewarding.

 Doing so to a *human* scratched an itch.
 Just for a moment, Regaari could forget that he was dealing with a species that outmatched him in every way.
 In the moment of the successful pounce, he and his Brothers were the better creatures.
 Fun, rewarding...and cathartic.

-Which was why “Brandon”---Regaari never had learned his surname---never saw the abduction coming.
+Which was why “Brandon” - Regaari never had learned his surname - never saw the abduction coming.
 He was alert, even nervous, and *nothing* was more alert than a jittery human...so the moment when Regaari and Thurrsto simultaneously dropped from the ceiling and had him pinned to the deck in one well-practiced pounce was oh so *very* sweet.

 “JEEEEZZZusss fuck!
 How-?
 Where the....?”